terryyz/ice-score/README.md

 - `experiment_source/` contains the scripts to collect all automatic evaluation results.
 They require specific modifications to run on your machine.
 Note that for any of these scripts using `metrics_evaluation.metrics`, you need to use the implementations in `metrics_evaluation` folder from [codegen-metrics](https://github.com/JetBrains-Research/codegen-metrics).

 - `llm_code_eval` contains the implementation of a minimum viable product (MVP) of this project.
-You are able to use it to evaluation any generated code snippet.
-Please refer to the `Use Large Language Models To Downstream Tasks Of Source Code` or more details.
+You are able to use it to evaluate any generated code snippet.
+Please refer to the `Use Large Language Models To Downstream Tasks Of Source Code` for more details.

 ## Use Large Language Models To Evaluate Downstream Tasks Of Source Code
-We implement a minimum viable product (MVP) of this project.
+We implement a minimum viable product (MVP) for this project.
 To install the project, please use the following command:
 ```bash
 pip install -e .
 ```